GoogleCloudPlatform/cloud-code-samples/README.md

 ## What's in this repo

 Code templates for easy Getting-Started experience with Google Cloud Code in Python, Java, Nodejs, Go and .NET Core.
-We support two IDEs: Visual Studio Code and IntelliJ.
+We support two IDEs: Visual Studio Code and IntelliJ (and other JetBrains IDEs).

 VS Code:
 ![Create New Application VS Code](https://cloud.google.com/code/docs/vscode/images/create-new-app.gif)